13 Tips to Level Up Your Nonprofit’s Social Media Engagement Tactics

 - On Twitter, you can create a custom hashtag for people to leave their questions before and during the event

 To make it easier on yourself, promote the “Ask Me” ahead of time, and let your audience know what day and time you’ll be answering questions with your team.
-Come up with a few canned answers to commonly asked questions, and invite your followers to submit questions ahead of time so you can start planning ahead (and have answers to get the ball rolling on the day of the event).
+Come up with a few canned answers to commonly asked questions, and invite your followers to submit questions ahead of time so you can start planning (and have answers to get the ball rolling on the day of the event).

 Experiment with Different Types of Content